Therootexec/ModioDirect/README.md

 <img width="1093" height="309" alt="Screenshot 2026-02-06 170047" src="https://github.com/user-attachments/assets/eb1148df-ef85-468f-a21b-d99cd26901db" />

+API Key Limitations
-Try a public game/mod to verify your API key works.
-"Private/unlisted mods require OAuth and are not accessible with API keys alone."
+Use a public game or mod to verify that your API key is working.
+API keys can only access publicly available content.

+Private or unlisted mods are not accessible using API keys alone, as they require OAuth-based authentication.

-Future updates may add OAuth support if allowed by mod.io policy.
+OAuth support is not currently implemented in ModioDirect.
+Future updates may add OAuth support if permitted by mod.io’s policies.

 ## Upcoming Features Updates
  ModioDirect is actively maintained.
 The following features are planned for future releases: